HOME > Group Companies > UNIQLO Business > UNIQLO Business Model

 Development and Procurement of Materials

 • UNIQLO can secure stable, high-volume supplies of top-quality materials at low cost by negotiating directly with materials manufacturers worldwide.
 Utilizing our economies of scale enables us to achieve more favorable terms than any other manufacturer.
 The materials used for our core items are particularly important.
-Our in-depth research and experimentation generates improvements in the functionality, feel, silhouette, and texture of our clothes.
-For example, we work closely with Kaihara Corporation to source denim to specific spinning standards and dyeing specifications.
+Each season, we improve the functionality, feel, silhouette, and texture of our clothes based on customer feedback.
+For example, we work closely with Kaihara to source denim to specific spinning standards and dyeing specifications.
 We also partner with world-leading synthetic fiber manufacturer Toray Industries to create innovative new fibers and materials such as the ones found in our HEATTECH range.

 Top of page